 Types of EV Infrastructure Planning

-This section discusses three different levels of electric vehicle infrastructure planning:
+This section discusses three different levels of EV infrastructure planning:

 - Corridor-level planning supports infrastructure along roads and highways that facilitate inter-regional travel.